How to make an HTML form, in simple steps

 name - it's usually a good idea to give your forms a name, this is used to uniquely identify your form on a given page.

-Forms should usually always be set to use POST (as GET will attached the form data onto the page URL which is almost always a bad idea for security reasons).
+method - the value of this should be POST or GET.
+Forms should usually be set to use POST (as GET will attach the form data onto the page URL which is almost always a bad idea for security reasons).
+There are some other methods available, but we will not discuss these here.

-<form action="index.php" name="myform" method="POST"> Example form field: <input type="text" name="example"> </form>
+Example form field: <input type="text" name="example">

 HTML Text Field - Single Line